Study of Critical Dynamics in Fluid via Molecular Dynamics in Canonical Ensemble: Results

-where $R_{\alpha}^x$ is the $x$-component of the centre of mass (CM) of species $\alpha$.
-In the rest of the paper, we set $m$, $\varepsilon$, $d$, $t_0$ and the Boltzmann constant $(k_B)$ to unity.
-In this paper, we present results obtained from the GK relations only.
+In Eq. (\ref{ons10}), ${\vec R}_{\alpha}$ is the centre of mass (CM) coordinate of species $\alpha$ and in Eq. (\ref{shearmsd}), the generalized displacement $Q_{xy}$ has the expression

+In the rest of the paper, we set $m$, $\varepsilon$, $\sigma$, $t_0$ and $k_B$ to unity.
+For self diffusivity, Onsager coefficient and shear viscosity, we present results from the MSD relations whereas the results for bulk viscosity were obtained using the GK relation.

-We start by showing a comparison of the time dependent Onsager coefficient in Fig. \ref{fig1}, for calculations from NVE ensemble as well as from NVT.
+We start by showing a comparison of the time dependent self-diffusivity, calculated from the Einstein relation, in Fig. \ref{fig2}(a), obtained from NVE and NVT ensembles, at $T=2.5$.
 For NVT ensemble we have included results from AT, LT, NHT and DPDT as temperature controller.
 As expected, AT and LT do not provide results consistent with the NVE one.
 However, the results from NHT and DPDT are very much in agreement with the latter.
+The final values of the transport quantities, here and in other places, are obtained from the flat portions of these time-dependent plots.
+In Fig. \ref{fig2}(b) we show a comparison of $D$ calculated from NVE, NHT and DPDT, as a function of temperature, along the critical ($50:50$) composition line.
+All are in good agreement (the observed differences are not systematic).
+This is expected and demonstrated earlier \cite{frenkel}.
+However, the cases of collective properties (except for shear viscosity, via NHT, in a recent work \cite{roy2014}) are missing in the literature which we address below.

-For NHT, even though we have presented the result using only $\mathscr Q=1$, we have done the calculations with values of $\mathscr Q$ upto $100$ and observed that the results are not very sensitive to the choice of the variable.
-The final values of the transport quantities are obtained from the flat portions of these time-dependent plots.
-The temperature in Fig. \ref{fig1} is rather far above $T_c$.
-In the following we focus in the critical region.
+In Fig. \ref{fig3} we show a comparison similar to Fig. \ref{fig2}(a) but for the time-dependent Onsager coefficient.
+For NHT, even though we have presented the result using only $Q=1$, we have performed the calculations with values of $Q$ up to $100$ and observed that the results are not very sensitive to the choice of this parameter.
+This fact will be demonstrated later, for all the transport quantities, by presenting representative results using the optimum value \cite{nose} of $Q$ ($\sim 6N k_B T/\omega_0^2$, $\omega_0$ being a characteristic vibrational frequency whose value is approximately $10$ for typical LJ fluid).
+Again, very good agreement is observed for results from NVE, NHT and DPDT.
+In the following we focus on the critical behavior of this quantity.